WHAT WE TREAT

 Causes of Compartment Syndrome

-- Overexertion: Vigorous physical activity or muscle use, especially in unconditioned individuals, can trigger exertional compartment syndrome.
+- Intense physical activity, especially in unconditioned individuals, can lead to exertional compartment syndrome.

-- Burns and Infections: Severe burns or infections may lead to compartment syndrome.
+- Severe burns or infections may cause swelling and increased compartment pressure.

 Acute vs. Chronic Compartment Syndrome